23caterpie/Tract/README.md

 A fanout tract has multiple independent tracts.
 When this tract receives a request on its input, it is multiplied and passed to every inner tract.
 Each of these requests processes through its tract, and passed along to the fanout tract's output.

+TODO:
+* Add Open Census support.
+* Support Tracts with different input and output types.
+  - Maybe add an interface for passing contexts that can be optionally implemented.
+Would allow for request lifetime metrics.
+* Focus on ease of use.
+  - look into simplifying the external api.
+* Remove need for InputGenerator.